 5. Outline responsibilities for both you and your client:

-Your accounting engagement letter should not only outline your responsibilities but the responsibilities of your client.
+Your bookkeeping engagement letter should not only outline your responsibilities but the responsibilities of your client.
 For example, you may need certain bookkeeping or financial records from the client by a set time of the month in order to complete your tasks on time.
 Or, you may state that your accounting firm does not include any procedures designed to discover fraud or theft and cannot be relied on to find those things, and that this is your client’s responsibility.
 Stating clear deadlines and tasks saves you trouble, and maybe even a customer, in the future.

 6. Mitigate risk by clearly describing terms and conditions: